-In accordance with Government Auditing Standards, we have also issued our report dated August 22, 2014, on our consideration of the Region 2000 Services Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated October 9, 2015, on our consideration of Region 2000 Services Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Region 2000 Services Authority's internal control over financial reporting and compliance.

-Mobinson, Farmer Cox Associates

-Charlottesville, Virginia
+Hobinson, Jarmy, Cox Associates Charlottesville, Virginia

-August 22, 2014